RishiMSF/dhis2Reports/README.md

 Each tab has each own controller which are all in the controler.js futher  section, elemenements, indicators are  child controler which are used by multiple parent controllers.

+##Translations
+Translations files are in the tranlsation folder, only en and fr are there

 ##Services
 All Rest-calls are placed in services.js and implemented using angular resources.